-Natural Sciences offers a wide range of physical and biological science subjects from 16 departments in a unique and demanding course.
+Natural Sciences offers a wide range of physical and biological science subjects from numerous different departments in a unique and demanding course.
 A broad first year is combined with increasing specialisation in the second year, and the possibility of total specialisation from the third year.
-The breadth of the course reflects the blurring of boundaries between the different sciences and before committing yourself to one department you study a variety of subjects, some of which may be new to you.
+The breadth of the course reflects the blurring of boundaries between the different sciences and before committing yourself to one area you study a variety of subjects, some of which may be new to you.

-In the first year, students study three science courses plus mathematics.
+In the first year, students study three science courses plus Mathematics.
 Physical scientists often choose options including Chemistry, Earth Sciences, Materials Science or Physics.
-In your second year, you will choose three courses from over 20 available options, including a comprehensive range of courses in physical sciences.
-In your third year, you specialise in one subject, or follow a broad spectrum subject in Physical Sciences.
+In your second year, you will choose three courses from over 20 available options, including a comprehensive range of courses in the physical sciences.
+In your third year, you specialise in one subject, or continue to follow a broad spectrum in Physical Sciences.
 Some subjects have an optional fourth year.
-Full details about the structure and content of the course can be found on the University website.
+Full details about the structure and content of the course can be found on the University website

 Physical Natural Sciences at Murray Edwards College

-We welcome around 12 undergraduate students in Physical Natural Sciences each year.
-Within the College as a whole we have around 40 undergraduate students and 25 postgraduate students in the subject and closely related areas.
+We welcome around 10 undergraduate students in Physical Natural Sciences each year.
+Within the College as a whole this means we typically have around 40 undergraduate students in the subject and closely related areas.
 The student-run Franklin Society organises events for those interested in science, including talks from invited speakers.
 Additionally, there are opportunities for Natural Sciences students and Fellows to dine together during the year, fostering the scientific community within the College.

 Typical offer